uBizzy/koseven/modules/userguide/guide/developers.md

 First, you will need to tell git about the remote repository:

-    > git remote add kohana git://github.com/kohana/kohana.git
+    > git remote add koseven git://github.com/koseven/koseven.git

-This tells git about the ko7 repository and gives it a name which we can use to refer to it when fetching changes from the repository.
+This tells git about the koseven repository and gives it a name which we can use to refer to it when fetching changes from the repository.

 ## Developing locally

-There are 3 branches in all the ko7 repositories:
+There are 2 branches in the koseven repositories:

 * **master** This branch always points to the latest release tag.
 In essence it points to the last stable edition of the codebase
-* **3.0.x**  This is a release branch for development of the 3.0.x series, i.e. 3.0, 3.0.3, 3.0.8 etc.
-* **3.1.x**  This is a release branch for development of the 3.1.x series, i.e. 3.1, 3.1.4, 3.1.14 etc.
+* **devel**  This is a release branch for development

 To work on a specific release branch you need to check it out then check out the appropriate branches.
-Release branch names follow the same convention in both ko7/ko7 and ko7/core.

-To work on 3.0.x you'd do the following:
+To work ondevel you'd do the following:

-	> git clone git://github.com/kohana/kohana.git
+	> git clone git://github.com/koseven/koseven.git
 	....

-	> cd kohana
+	> cd koseven
-	> git submodule update --init
 	....

-	> git checkout 3.0.x
-	Switched to branch '3.0.x'
-	> git submodule update

-	> cd system
-	> git checkout 3.0.x
+	> git checkout devel
-	# Switched to branch 3.0.x
+	Switched to branch devel

-It's important that you follow the last step, because unlike svn, git submodules point at a specific commit rather than the tip of a branch.
-If you cd into the system folder after a `git submodule update` and run `git status` you'll be told:

-	# Not currently on any branch.
-	nothing to commit (working directory clean)

-Similarly, if you want to work on modules, make sure you checkout the correct branch before you start working.

 **IMPORTANT:** It is highly recommended that you run the unit tests whilst developing to ensure that any changes you make do not break the api. *See TESTING.md for more info*